Kirilbt/filausanne/README.md

 - View detailed information about each center (Description, opening hours, location, contact infos...)
 - Find local emergency numbers
 - Make a reservation request for a night shelter based on your status
-- Get an sms update in your preferred language on your phone when your request is updated
+- Get an sms alert on your phone when your request is updated

 As an admin, you are able to: